jmoore2081/smackgrc/src/pages/about/index.md

       Additionally, you will have access to all Quick Base related resources including Quick Base University, a fantastic community of Quick Base power users, Quick Base webinars, videos and other events.
+    title: Training
+    image: /img/undraw_business_plan_5i9d.png
     text_color: white
   - background_color: white
-    title: Pricing
-    image: /img/undraw_Savings_dwkw.png
     left_or_right: left
     text: >-
       Straightforward transparent high-value pricing is important to us.
-You can outright purchase the app for an MSRP USD50,000 (no continual annual charge).
-Discounts available for new customers, charities and not-for-profit organizations.
-Your only ongoing cost is for the Quick Base platform which we discount for you.
-There are also more traditional SaaS subscription options if you would rather pay for SMACK on a monthly or annual basis.
+Pricing is based on the number "Power Users" which includes individuals in Audit, Compliance and/or Risk Management positions.
+People that will be in the application as part of their day to day.

+      Annual pricing tiers:

+      Up to 5 users: USD20,000

+      Up to 20 users: USD50,000

+      Up to 50 users: USD100,000

       Quick Base user account minimums do not apply when purchasing SMACK GRC.